Table of contents

 How to pay franchise tax

-When filing electronically your tax information is transmitted to the state using online systems.
-From that point you can log in to the state payment system to make your tax payment or send in payment using another form as required.
+When filing electronically, your tax information is transmitted to the state using online systems.
+From that point, you can log in to the state payment system to make your tax payment or send in payment using another form as required.

-Paper forms are more viable for some businesses, but they can be prone to more manual errors and slows processing times.
+Paper forms are more viable for some businesses, but they can be prone to more manual errors and slower processing times.
 Due to the added potential challenges of paper franchise tax forms, electronic filing is preferred by most businesses and states.

 It’s your responsibility to stay on the right side of the law.

 When you’re looking for critical data to file accurate and timely franchise taxes, Square is a helpful resource.
-With systems that offer data and automation for various business needs, Square makes it much faster and easier to prepare your annual franchise taxes.
+With systems that offer data and automation for various business needs, Square makes it much faster and easier to prepare and file if you do business in a state with franchise tax.